-A common crime committed by juveniles is possession of alcohol by a minor.
+A common crime committed by juveniles is the possession of alcohol by a minor.
 Section 106.05 of the Texas Penal Code makes it illegal for anyone under 21 to have alcohol in their possession.
 There are situations, though, where someone under 21 can lawfully be in possession of the substance.
 These situations include the following:

 - For employment purposes

-- In the presence of a parent, guardian or spouse
+- In the presence of a parent, guardian, or spouse

 - For the purpose of certain coursework

-If you are over 18 and are charged with the crime, your case will be herd in adult court, but if you are younger than 17, your case will likely be heard in juvenile court.
+If you are over 18 and are charged with the crime, your case will be heard in adult court, but if you are younger than 17, your case will likely be heard in juvenile court.